LordTylus/EquationParser/README.md

 ## About

-This framework allows you to parse mathematical equations such as `2*x^2+5` and calculate the result for a given value x.
+This framework allows you to parse mathematical expressions such as `2*[x]^2+5` and calculate the result for a given value x.

 In order to do that the equation is parsed using a recursive algorithm following the order of operations in a composite